OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 C. Deny the package because a rejected component cannot be used in a distributed software package, even if the beta release has a limited audience.

-D. Deny the package temporarily until the compliance team can establish whether the five testing customers maintain their own compliance programs.
+D. Deny the package temporarily until the compliance team can establish whether the three testing customers maintain their own compliance programs.

 Correct Answer: C